How-to cite an article

 How-to cite journal articles using DOI

 PMID2cite now supports "citation generation by DOI".
-You can both use PubMed IDs or digital object identifiers (DOIs) for the Vancouver, AMA, APA, and MLA interfaces.
+You can use PubMed IDs or digital object identifiers (DOIs) for the Vancouver, AMA, APA, and MLA interfaces.
+Additionally, we have introduced a new feature that allows you to edit citation templates for journals and quick-styles, giving you even more control over your citations and ensuring they meet your specific requirements.

 How-to get citations from PubMed